How to Write a Consulting Contract (Guide): Types and Terms to Include

 Contract Negotiation Tips

-Negotiations are part of the process.
-The goal of negotiations is to get a mutual win – so both you and the client establish a good working relationship and are both protected.
+Negotiations play an essential role in finalizing any contract.
+The goal of negotiations is to get a mutual win so that both you and the client establish a good working relationship and are legally protected.
 In larger organizations, you may negotiate with the procurement department or a contract manager.
-In smaller organizations, you may be working with a staffing or recruitment representative.
+In smaller organizations, you could be working with a staffing or recruitment representative.
 If the client representative is less than friendly, keep it professional and stick to the negotiating points.

-Before your negotiation, mark up the contract, but be sure that you have a bottom line in advance.
-Don’t assume anything.
-You may believe that something cannot be negotiated and your client is perfectly willing to agree to your changes.
+Prior to your negotiation, go through the contract and make your notes—but have a clear bottom line in mind beforehand.
+Don’t assume anything; your client might be more flexible on certain terms than you realize.
 In other cases, your client may not be willing to change something that you think they should concede.
-Not all of your proposed changes (even the changes you think are reasonable) will be accepted, so it is important to identify what you can and cannot live with.
+Not all your proposed changes will be accepted, so it’s important to identify what you can and cannot accept.

-Negotiating a contract is not a battle of wills, but a communication process with the goal of mutual agreement.
-You and your client share the goal of wanting to clearly outline expectations and mitigate risks.
-Keeping that in mind will relieve the stress of negotiating and help you to stay focused on the end goal.
+Think of negotiating a contract as a dialogue rather than a battle of wills.
+The ultimate goal for both you and your client is to clearly outline expectations and mitigate risks.
+Keeping this in mind can help you navigate negotiations with less stress and help you to stay focused on the end goal.

 Sample Agreements